matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ```
 ## Alternative Conventions Considered

-Although no known mapping conventions from XML to CUE exist, there are a number of known mappsings that take XML to JSON, which we can take inspiration from.
+Although no known conventions exist to map from XML to CUE, there are a number of known mappings that take XML to JSON, which we can take inspiration from.

 ### Parker and Spark Conventions